brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## Learning how to think reactive

 Reactive programming is completely different than imperative programming.
 It requires us to make a certain mindswitch.
-This mindswitch is rather important if we want to benifit from RXJS completely.
+This mindswitch is rather important if we want to benifit from RxJS completely.
 We want to **stop thinking in specific actions** and we want to **start thinking in streams**.
 It requires us to forget a part of practices that we already know (at least for a moment).
-In [this article](http://blog.brecht.io/Creating-reactive-calendar-in-angular4/) we can find some tips and practical examples on how to start thinking reactive in RXJS.
+In [this article](http://blog.brecht.io/Creating-reactive-calendar-in-angular4/) we can find some tips and practical examples on how to start thinking reactive in RxJS.

 ## Lettable operators

 The first best practice is the use of lettable operators.
 The operators being used in this article are lettable.
-Since version 5.5 RXJS has introduced these so called lettable operators which are easier to import than patch operators, and also have [treeshaking](https://webpack.js.org/guides/tree-shaking/) advantages.
+Since version 5.5 RxJS has introduced these so called lettable operators which are easier to import than patch operators, and also have [treeshaking](https://webpack.js.org/guides/tree-shaking/) advantages.
 More information about lettable operators can be found [here](https://blog.angularindepth.com/rxjs-understanding-lettable-operators-fe74dda186d3) and [here](https://blog.hackages.io/rxjs-5-5-piping-all-the-things-9d469d1b3f44).

 This example illustrates the difference between doing it the old way and the new way.